 Corporate Governance Committee.
 The Corporate Governance Committee makes recommendations to the Board of Directors with respect to the nomination of candidates for election to the Board of Directors, how the Board of Directors functions and how the Board of Directors should interact with shareholders and management.
-It reviews the qualifications of potential candidates for the Board of Directors, coordinates the self-evaluation of the Board of Directors and committees and proposes to the Board candidates to stand for election at the next general meeting of shareholders.
+It reviews the qualifications of potential candidates for the Board of Directors, coordinates the self evaluation of the Board of Directors and committees and proposes to the Board candidates to stand for election at the next general meeting of shareholders.
 The current members of the Corporate Governance Committee are Mr. McNamara, Chairman, and Messrs.
 Deaton and Intrieri.
-Mr. Intrieri began service on the Corporate Governance Committee in May 2014.
-The Corporate Governance Committee met six times during 2014.
+Mr. Deaton began service on the Corporate Governance Committee in May 2013 and Mr. Intrieri joined the committee in May 2014, following his election to the Board of Directors.
+The Corporate Governance Committee met five times during 2013.

 Health Safety and Environment Committee.
 The Health Safety and Environment Committee assists the Board of Directors in fulfilling its responsibilities to oversee the Company's management of risk in the areas of health, safety and the environment.
 The Health Safety and Environment Committee reviews and discusses with management the status of key environmental, health and safety issues.
 Additionally, the Health Safety and Environment Committee regularly evaluates Company policies, practices and performance related to health, safety and environmental issues and guides strategy decisions to promote company goals and compliance with applicable rules and regulations.
 Beginning in 2013, the Health Safety and Environment Committee assumed additional responsibility to oversee the Company's implementation of certain requirements of the Consent Decree by and among the U.S. Department of Justice and certain of the Company's affiliates.
-The Health Safety and Environment Committee has required the Company to provide, and will review, regular reports regarding compliance with all aspects of the Consent Decree.
+The Health Safety and Environment Committee has required the Company to provide and will review regular reports regarding compliance with all aspects of the Consent Decree.
 The current members of the Health Safety and Environment Committee are Mr. Deaton, Chairman, and Messrs.
-Merksamer, Muller and Tan.
-Messrs.
-Deaton and Muller began service on the Health Safety and Environment Committee in May 2014.
-The Health Safety and Environment Committee met four times during 2014.
+Tan, Merksamer and Muller.
+Mr. Merksamer began service on the Health Safety and Environment Committee in May 2013.
+Mr. Deaton was appointed Chairman of the committee and Mr. Muller joined the committee in May 2014.
+The Health Safety and Environment Committee met four times during 2013.

 Audit Committee.
 The Audit Committee is responsible for recommending the selection, retention and termination of our independent registered public accountants and our auditor pursuant to the Swiss Code of Obligations to the Board of Directors and to our shareholders for their approval at a general meeting of shareholders.
 The Audit Committee is directly responsible for the compensation and oversight of our independent registered public accountants and our auditor pursuant to the Swiss Code of Obligations.
 The Audit Committee further advises as necessary in the selection of the lead audit partner.
 The Audit Committee also monitors the integrity of our financial statements and the independence and performance of our auditors and their lead audit partner and reviews our financial reporting processes.
-The Audit Committee reviews and reports to the Board of Directors the scope and results of audits by our independent registered public accounting firm, our auditor pursuant to the Swiss Code of Obligations and our internal auditing staff and reviews the audit and other professional services rendered by the accounting firm.
-It also reviews with the accounting firm the adequacy of our system of internal controls.
+The Audit Committee reviews and reports to the Board of Directors on the scope and results of audits by our independent registered public accounting firm, our auditor pursuant to the Swiss Code of Obligations and our internal auditing staff and reviews the audit and other professional services rendered by the accounting firm.
+It also reviews with the accounting firm the adequacy of our system of internal controls over financial reporting.
 It reviews transactions between us and our directors and officers for disclosure in the proxy statement, our policies regarding those transactions and compliance with our business ethics and conflict of interest policies.